 Here’s how the process works if you want to lend money

 - Create an account on a P2P lending platform of your choice.

 - Review loan options.
 Some platforms will assign a grade to loans to help you gauge their potential risk.
 You also may be able to set up auto investing.

 - Keep tabs of any earnings in your online account.

 What fees do P2P lenders charge?

 P2P lending platforms can charge fees to both lenders and borrowers, so it’s important to review the terms of the platform you choose before you accept a loan or hand over your investment dollars.

 The site specifies that loan funds can’t be used for investments, higher education costs, gambling or illegal purposes.

-Peer-to-peer lending might seem like an attractive investment — you have the potential for positive returns on your investments without the involvement of a bank.
-But be aware that if you lend money through a P2P platform and the borrower stops paying, the loan goes into default and you may not get paid back.
-It takes a diverse portfolio to succeed in P2P investing.
-Just like with stocks, you should never keep all of your eggs in one basket.
+But be aware that if you lend money through a P2P platform and the borrower stops paying, the loan may go into default and you may not get paid back.
+Your P2P investments aren’t FDIC insured.